Skip to Main

 • Small group discussions

-The course extends from August to December and is valued at nine credit hours.
-Students begin advanced coursework in the latter half of the fall semester.
+These courses are presented sequentially from August to December and are 2 credits each (6 total).
+Students begin advanced coursework in Spring semester.
 By the end of the second semester, students join a graduate program and choose a laboratory for their dissertation research.

 The core curriculum content is comprised of three major biological themes: Proteins, Genes, and Cells.